ne-bknn/doberbot/README.md

 2. Mine HTTP packets for more features.
 3. Web interface is much better than sns plots, still not very fun to use.
 Should work on usability.
 4. Maybe PCA instead of t-SNE?
 It is at least somehow interpretable and reproducible.
+5. Should refactor the code in third iteration, it is already messy.